CS-DS-125/125book/py4e_rst/11-regex.rst

 while writing very little code.

-For example, the caret character is used in regular expressions to match “the beginning” of a line.
-We could change our program to only match lines where “From:” was at the beginning of the line as follows:
+For example, the caret character is used in regular expressions to match "the beginning" of a line.
+We could change our program to only match lines where "From:" was at the beginning of the line as follows:

 .. code:: python